plone/training/solr/solr-alternatives.rst

    Title, and Description indexes, but does not automatically reindex existing content.

-   If you have existing content in the site, you'll need to do a full reindex of the ZCatalog to get them indexed in solr.
+   If you have existing content in the site, you'll need to do a full reindex of the ZCatalog to get them indexed in Solr.

 Why Are Results Missing?
 ------------------------